EnzoBnl/enzobnl/bd.md

 #### Atomicity
 - *Delta Lake* breaks down every operation performed by auser into *commits*, themselves composed of *actions*.
 - **Atomicity of commits** is guaranteed by the fact that a commit is recorded in the deltalog **only once each action composing it have successfully completed**, else it is reverted.

 #### Consistency
 The consistency of the `DeltaTable`s is guaranteed by their strong schema checking.

 #### Isolation
 Concurrency of commits is managed to ensure their isolation.
 An optimistic concurrency control is applied:
 - When a commit execution starts, the thread snapshots the current deltalog.
-- When the commit actions have completed, the thread checks if the deltalog has been updated by another one in the meantime:
+- When the commit actions have completed, the thread checks if the *Deltalog* has been updated by another one in the meantime:
   - If not it records the commit in the deltalog
   - Else it updates its `DeltaTable` view and attempt again to record the commit, after a step of reprocessing if needed.